-- 3. Turn the dough out onto a lightly floured surface.
+- Turn the dough out onto a lightly floured surface.
 Dust your hands with flour and gently knead the dough just until it’s no longer sticky, about 30 seconds.
-Pat the dough into a 9-inch circle about 3/4 inch thick.
+Pat the dough into a 9-inch circle that’s about 3/4 inch thick.
 Cut out biscuits with a cookie cutter or the rim of a juice glass and place them on baking sheet.
-If the biscuits touch each other, they’ll have tender sides when baked; if you prefer crisp sides, separate them a bit.
-Bake until the tops are golden, about 12 to 15 minutes.
-Serve with Strawberry Freezer Jam.
+If the biscuits touch each other, they’ll have tender sides when baked; if you prefer crisper sides, separate them a bit.
+Using floured hands, gently push the scraps into one another and press them together and cut out more biscuits.

 - Bake until the biscuit tops are golden brown, 12 to 15 minutes.

 - Place the biscuits on a wire rack and let them cool ever so slightly.
 Serve while still hot.